 I am totally loving all the different paper wreaths floating around.
 I adore books, and book page wreaths are right up my alley.
-If you have ever clicked on my shop tab, you may have noticed I usually have one or two for sale in my booth at Olde Salem Mercantile.
+I usually have one or two for sale in my booth at Olde Salem Mercantile.

 I particularly love to make wreaths from old hymnals.
 At first I was a bit hesitant to rip up old hymnals.
 But I love for the things I decorate my home with to be meaningful, not just pretty.
 And seeing my hymnal wreath reminds me of all the great old hymns I grew up singing.
 Once I began looking for old hymnals, I found they are everywhere.
 I find them at yard sales and thrift stores on a weekly basis – and I seem to be the only person buying them.
 I would rather use them to make something that is relevant for today’s families than see them sitting around on a thrift store shelf.

 That brings me to today’s project.
 At an estate sale several weeks ago, I found an old Bible that was pretty torn up.
 When I asked about it, the family running the sale said I could have it for free.